Aelerinya/schlaugh-bot/README.md

 ## Configuration

-For now, the values are hardcoded, so you'll need to edit the code to change the webhook URL and the user ID.
+The list of user IDs to fetch and the webhook URL are configured in the `wrangler.toml` file.

 ## Deployment